Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

 [![Microchip logo](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)
 ![Harmony logo small](https://raw.githubusercontent.com/wiki/Microchip-MPLAB-Harmony/Microchip-MPLAB-Harmony.github.io/images/microchip_mplab_harmony_logo_small.png)

-# EtherCAT Counter FoE Application for EVM_LAN9252_SAMD51
+# EtherCAT Trigger & Counter and FoE Application for EVM_LAN9252_SAMD51

-This EtherCAT example application demonstrates Firmware Update over EtherCAT capability.
-The firmware update is performed via FoE (File over EtherCAT).
-It is triggered byt the EtherCAT Master ( TwinCAT Master ) which then download the firmware onto the EtherCAT slave (LAN9252) on the  EVB_LAN9252_SAMD51 board.
+This EtherCAT example application demonstrates Firmware Update over EtherCAT capability.The Counter and Trigger parameters are configured in the **< ethercat repo >/apps/ethercat_counter_foe_app/firmware/src/slave_stack/lan9252** and demonstrates the communication between the EtherCAT Master ( TwinCAT Master ) and the EtherCAT slave ( EtherCAT LAN9252).
+The firmware update is performed by FoE (File over EtherCAT) protocol.
+It is triggered by the EtherCAT Master ( TwinCAT Master ) which then download the firmware onto the EtherCAT slave (LAN9252) on the  EVB_LAN9252_SAMD51 board.

-**Note :** The EtherCAT Library can be configured to also execute on other EthertCAT development boards availabe from Microchip.
+**Note :** The EtherCAT Library can also be configured to  execute on other EthertCAT development boards availabe from Microchip.
 Additional instruction at available in the [Create your first EtherCAT Application](https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application) section.

 This demonstration help document contains the following sections:

 1. MPLAB® Harmony Software Setup
 2. Hardware Setup
-1. Slave Stack Code (SSC) Generation
+3. Slave Stack Code (SSC) Generation
-4. MPLAB Harmony Project Configuration
+4. MPLAB® Harmony Project Configuration
-5. Build The EtherCAT Application
+5. Completing The EtherCAT Application
 6. Running The Application
-    2. TwinCAT Manager and Microchip EtherCAT Slave communication
+    1. TwinCAT Manager and Microchip EtherCAT Slave communication
         1. TwinCAT EtherCAT interface detect and EEPROM Programming
         2. Trigger and Counter Demonstration
         3. File over EtherCAT communication